 Every fall, I need a new babysitter.
 Since my babysitters tend to be busy and hard-working, I usually need a couple.
 I find them by posting a request on my expat Facebook group.
-My post gets anywhere from half a dozen two dozen responses every time.
-After I’ve eliminated anyone who doesn’t meet my basic requirements about availability and language, I have to chose who to invite to meet.
+My post gets anywhere from half a dozen to two dozen responses every time.
+After I’ve eliminated anyone who doesn’t meet my basic requirements about availability and language, I have to choose who to invite to meet.

 How do I make that choice if their qualifications are more or less the same?
 I check their Facebook profiles and each tells me a story about the person.
 From there, I pick two or three and invite them to my home where they meet me, they meet my children, and we talk.
-I want to know who they are what they’re like and to watch their interactions with the children.
+I want to know who they are, what they’re like and to watch their interactions with the children.

-Of course, I asked them whether they have worked with the kids before and about themselves in general.
+Of course, I asked them whether they have worked with kids before and about themselves in general.
 One babysitter told me about her summer job at an ice cream shop.
 She worked there for years during high school and also college.
 She spoke affectionately about an older couple who came by every summer and ordered the same thing and about the fact that they came by during her last week to say goodbye to her.
 Her story showed me that she was a wonderful, caring person.
 Three years later, I’m certain she is.

 In the end, answers to questions like “why” and “what do you like about it” are meaningful because that’s when the stories come out.
 Like most employers, I’m hiring a person who will fit our little family organization and their stories tell me more about them than their qualifications.

 When you apply for a job or a grant, you’re probably applying for something you’re qualified for.
 Everyone else who applies is probably also qualified.
 If that’s the starting point, the idea that everyone is 100% qualified, then how do you differentiate yourself?
 You do it for your stories.